-Isabel’s outreach work began about 10 years ago whilst living in the former Transkei at the Haven Hotel on the Wild Coast.
-During the same time she was running a horse trail tourism operation and started an equine outreach project for the AmaXhosa community living nearby.
+Earth Awareness began in 2008, when founder and managing facilitator Isabel Wolf-Gillespie lived and worked on the Wild Coast in the former Transkei.
+At that time Isabel was running a horse trail tourism operation together with her husband Lloyd Gillespie, where she started an equine outreach project for the AmaXhosa community living nearby.
 This project was about social and economic upliftment offering education and skills development, clinic outreach for the animals as well as mentorship for individual community members.

 Shortly after in 2013 followed the Rhino Knights Expedition and Campaign, which was inspired by the mere devastating fact that the land the couple lived on, had been directly affected by rhino poaching.
 The campaign was endorsed by Dr. Ian Player, a conservation hero that saved the species from extinction in the 60s.